eecs582-andlars-hasinha-hejohns/fuse-stackfs/modified_workloads/README.md

 If you want to run a filebench workload directly, fill in the `set $dir` line.

 ## TODO ##
-- Support the same optimizations as the *To FUSE or Not to FUSE* paper.
+- Add the same optimization capability as the *To FUSE or Not to FUSE* paper.